The Dangers of Opioids: Smoking, Snorting, & Injecting

 - Standard outpatient, which includes weekly counseling, drug education, and a connection to the sober community.

-- Sober living accomodations, which is a supportive residence where you’ll live and receive support from clinicians as well as others in recovery from substance use disorders as you reintegrate into your daily life.
+- Sober living accommodations, which is a supportive residence where you’ll live and receive support from clinicians as well as others in recovery from substance use disorders as you reintegrate into your daily life.